 2 Microwaves - Used in microwave ovens and cell phones.

-3 Infrared - Infrared rays cause heat, heat being atoms in motion.
-The James Webb Space Telescope sees infrared light.
+3 Infrared - Infrared rays cause heat.
+The James Webb Space Telescope will see infrared light.

 4 Visible light - Composed of colors.